-Results using this approach were similar to those comparing pain to baseline; 27 of the Pain group patients (61%) showed an improvement of at least 2 units over the worst pain score at some point during the course of Ra223 therapy with stable or improved pain medication category.
-Four (17%) of the 27 pain responders also received palliative external beam radiation therapy (EBRT) during the course of Ra223 that could have impacted their pain response.
+Results using this approach were similar to those comparing pain to baseline; 27 of the pain group patients (61%) showed an improvement of at least two units over the worst pain score at some point during the course of Ra223 therapy, with stable or improved pain medication category.
+Four (17%) of the 27 pain responders also received palliative EBRT during the course of Ra223 that could have impacted their pain response.
 Comparing pain response at any time to ALP response indicates that 59% of pain-responders had an ALP response and 41% of non-pain-responders had an ALP response.
-ALP response at any time was not significantly correlated to pain response (Phi =0.004, p=1.00).
+ALP response at any time was not significantly correlated to pain response (Phi =0.004; p=1.00).